Donald Trump Disqualified from Maine's 2024 Republican Primary Ballot

 Donald Trump Disqualified from Maine’s 2024 Republican Primary Ballot

-In a groundbreaking political development, Maine’s Secretary of State, Shenna Bellows, has deemed former President Donald Trump ineligible to run in the state’s 2024 Republican primary.
-Bellows’ decision, anchored in the US Constitution’s insurrection clause, cites Trump’s attempts to overturn the 2020 election results as the primary cause for his disqualification.
+Unfolding in a politically charged climate, Maine’s Secretary of State, Shenna Bellows, has issued a ruling disqualifying former President Donald Trump from the state’s 2024 Republican primary ballot.
+This decision, based on Trump’s actions about the move to overturn the 2020 presidential election results, has stirred the political pot, prompting legal challenges and fuelling debates nationwide.

 Subscribe to BNN Breaking